Arno67000/Rust_API_Test_AXUM_DIESEL_DOCKER/README.md

 To run the migrations before starting the app :

 - install diesel-cli : `cargo install diesel_cli --no-default-features --features postgres`
-- make sure to transform the `.env.example` file to `.env` & `.env.docker.*.example` file to `.env.docker.*` & fill up the required values
+- make sure to transform the `.env.example` file to `.env` & `/docker.env.example` file to `/docker.env` & fill up the required values
-- make sure the database is initialized locally or use docker: `docker compose up db -d`
+- make sure the database is initialized locally or use docker: `docker compose -f /docker/docker-compose.yaml up db -d`
 - run `diesel migration run`

 For more infos on Diesel ORM check out the [Diesel documentation](https://diesel.rs/)